U.S. McDonald's to put calorie counts in lights

 Margo Wootan, the director of nutrition policy for the nonprofit Center for Science in the Public Interest, thinks the national calorie labeling deadline will probably be around the end of 2013 - so customers at McDonald's will be getting the information about a year earlier than what will be required.

-Disclosure rules already have helped convince many restaurants, including Starbucks Corp, to cut calories from their food and to highlight healthy options, she said.
+Disclosure rules already have helped convince many restaurants, including Starbucks Corp (SBUX.O), to cut calories from their food and to highlight healthy options, she said.

 Those moves matter because Americans get about one-third of their calories from eating out, Wootan said.